Based on Joel Mokyr, “The Second Industrial Revolution, 1870-1914,” (manuscript, 1998).

 Europeans used several methods to make steel before the Second Industrial Revolution.
 One method, a survivor from the late sixteenth century, was cementation.
 Bars of wrought iron (which has a lower carbon content than steel) were layered with powdered charcoal, then sealed in a box and heated for a week or more.
 The surfaces of the iron bars turned to steel by slowly absorbing carbon from the charcoal, while their interiors remained iron.
 This product was called blister steel.
 Its lack of uniformity limited its value.

 The clockmaker Benjamin Huntsman developed the crucible steel process to obtain better quality steel for watch springs.
 Blister steel and iron were placed in a clay crucible, which was then heated in a coke fire, achieving temperatures high enough to completely melt the metals.
-Fluxes were added to draw out impurities.
+Fluxes were then added to draw out impurities.
 This process produced steel of a uniform quality, but the volumes were small, with each crucible yielding about 15 kilograms of steel.
 The crucible process was in use by 1740.

 Further progress was not made until the Second Industrial Revolution, when Henry Bessemer found a way of making steel in much larger batches.
 Pig iron has a high carbon content and contains many impurities, both of which contribute to its brittleness, but pig iron can be converted to steel by removing some of the carbon and as many of the impurities as possible.
 Bessemer’s process was a way of accomplishing this conversion.
 The pig iron was first raised to such a high temperature that it melted.
 High pressure air was then blown through the molten metal, providing the oxygen needed to oxidize (burn away) carbon and impurities such as silicates.
 The burning carbon became a fuel that further raised the temperature of the molten metal, promoting additional oxidation and generating still more heat.
 The oxides either dissipated as gases or formed slags that could be easily separated from the metal.
 The difficulty with Bessemer’s process was controlling it: the oxidation had to be stopped when the correct amount of carbon remained in the metal.